 - Complete 16 core courses.

-- Earn a core-course GPA of at least 2.000.
+- Earn a core-course GPA of at least 2.00.

-- Earn an SAT combined score or ACT sum score matching the core-course GPA on the Division I sliding scale (see next page).

-- Graduate high school.
+- Submit your final transcript with proof of graduation to the Eligibility Center.

 College-bound student-athletes may practice, compete and receive an athletics scholarship during their first year of full-time enrollment at an NCAA Division I school.